 Unreliable Expositor: Even if he isn't a trickster god, it's difficult to tell how much of his stories should be believed.

 The last of the Horadrim, an order of scholars and magi formed by Tyrael to combat the threat of the Great Evils.
 He is the descendant of the leader of the Horadrim, Jered Cain.
 Old and wise, he aids the heroes of the games by giving away useful knowledge and identifying certain items.
 He can come off as rambling and a bit too eager to locate certain truths.
 In the first game he acts as the local town elder in Tristram and is, apart from Adria who fled the town beforehand, the only survivor of the fall of Tristram, having been stuck in a cage.
 He's eventually rescued by the heroes of Diablo II, whereafter he aids them for all of the remaining acts.
 Following the destruction of the Worldstone, he believed that the demon invasion would come instantly.
-When he learned this wasn't the case, he travelled about for twenty years, along with his adopted niece Leah, searching for the pieces of the Prophecy of the End Days.
+When he learned this wasn't the case, he traveled about for twenty years, along with his adopted niece Leah, searching for the pieces of the Prophecy of the End Days.
 While in the cathedral of Tristram, he has pierced almost the entire prophecy together, just as the Fallen Star lands on the cathedral and plunges Deckard down into its depths, starting the events of the third and final game.

 Action Survivor: He is supposedly not a fighter, but an avid adventurer as he has to gather certain knowledge from dangerous places.
 In addition, he is incredibly lucky when it comes to surviving certain death, like the fall of Tristram and the Fallen Star landing on him.